sasaurabh11/business-deal-app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Security

+- All sensitive data is encrypted at rest and in transit
+- Regular security audits are performed
+- Access control is implemented at multiple levels
+- Session management and authentication are handled securely

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, please contact [support contact information]

+## Acknowledgments

+- Thanks to all contributors who have helped shape this project
+- Special thanks to the open-source community for the tools and libraries used in this project